mortazavilab/TALON/README.md

 7. Number of exons in the transcript
 8. Gene status (KNOWN or NOVEL)
 9. Transcript status (KNOWN or NOVEL)
+Fields describing types of novelty present in gene/transcript:
+10. antisense_gene
+11. intergenic_gene
+12. ISM_transcript
+13. ISM-prefix_transcript
+14. ISM-suffix_transcript
+15. NIC_transcript
+16. NNC_transcript
+17. antisense_transcript
+18. intergenic_transcript
+19. genomic_transcript
+Remaining columns:
-10. One column per dataset, with a count indicating how many times the current transcript was observed in that dataset.
+One column per dataset, with a count indicating how many times the current transcript was observed in that dataset.

 # License
 MIT, see LICENSE